 Singapore has a highly developed and competitive hotel, restaurant and institutional (HRI) sector.
 Singaporeans are some of Asia's top spenders on dining out.
-In 2018, the country's tourist receipts topped \$27.1 billion, of which almost \$2 billion was derived from food and beverage sales.
+In 2018 (most recent data available), the country's tourist receipts topped \$27.1 billion USD, of which almost \$2 billion was derived from food and beverage sales.